 Your arm appears new and strange.
-For me, I didn’t even want to look at it at times.
+At times, I didn’t even want to look at it.
 That gnarly scar, screaming, “You’re nasty!”

 Guess what?
-All of those subconscious thoughts of dislike or blame or disgust… all of those negative feelings harbored within you… that impacts your elbow and healing after surgery.
+All of those subconscious thoughts of dislike or blame or disgust… all of those negative feelings harbored within you… that impact your elbow and healing after surgery.

 Action follows thought.
 Thought is about intention.
 Loving kindness and self-compassion support healing.
 Instead of looking at your arm after elbow surgery and thinking, “This sucks; my arm is awful!”
 Why not speak kindly about yourself?

 Trust me, I didn’t want to do this.
 I felt weird, fraudulent at times.
 But I knew that my elbow was a part of me.
 My arm didn’t deserve a verbal beating.
 I’d suffered enough and decided it was time to embrace my elbow.

 Two ways I shifted, practicing positive self-talk, were with mirror chats and evening massage.